-Imperative sentence expresses command, order, suggestion or request.
+An imperative sentence expresses command, order, suggestion, or request.
 This type of sentence is most common.
 We use this type of sentence in our daily life.
-In these sentences subject is always second person that is you and thus you can easily identify an imperative sentence.
+In these sentences subject is always the second person that is you and thus you can easily identify an imperative sentence.

 About Imperative sentences, we can say that-

-- These sentences are not used frequently but we can see them in magazines as well as newspaper.
+- These sentences are not used frequently but we can see them in magazines as well as newspapers.

 - Imperative sentences are used as a slogan to become a title catchy.

-- We can also see these sentences on highway to guide the vehicle drivers.
+- We can also see these sentences on the highway to guide the vehicle drivers.

 - Mostly these sentences are used in ads.

 When we write these sentences, we should keep in our mind that-

 - For polite command, we should end the sentence with a full stop.
 We can also use the word period for a full stop.

 - For forceful command, we should use an exclamation mark (!) at the end of the sentence.

 We shall see with the help of examples.

 For polite command, we use a full stop.

 - Consider me as a candidate for the interview.